-The Compensation Committee also reviews the specific corporate goals and objectives relevant to the compensation of our CEO and evaluates the CEO's performance in light of those goals and objectives.
-Based on the Compensation Committee's annual review and evaluation for 2011, the Committee determined and approved the CEO's total compensation level, including salary range, base pay, non-equity incentive compensation and long-term incentive awards.
+Based on the Compensation Committee's annual review and evaluation for 2012, the Committee determined and approved the CEO's total compensation level, including salary range, base pay, non-equity incentive compensation and long-term incentive awards.

-For 2011, our peer group includes the 25 industrial companies listed below (the "Benchmark Peer Group").
-Nine of the 25 companies in our peer group are oilfield service and equipment companies that would likely compete with us for executive talent (the "Industry Peer Group").
+For 2012, our peer group included the 25 industrial companies listed below (the "Benchmark Peer Group").
+Ten of the 25 companies in our peer group are oilfield service and equipment companies that would likely compete with us for executive talent (the "Industry Peer Group").
 The Industry Peer Group companies also are likely to compete with us for customers, suppliers, and ultimately, investors.
 For these reasons, we use the Industry Peer Group as the relevant comparison point for measuring our own financial performance for purposes of our performance-based restricted stock unit awards, as discussed below.
-We also use the Industry Peer Group for comparison purposes when determining the compensation of our named executive officers.
+We also use the Industry Peer Group for companies on purposes when determining the compensation of our named executive officers.
 We use the Benchmark Peer Group companies to benchmark the compensation of other senior management positions.

-In considering companies to be included in the Benchmark Peer Group, the Compensation Committee reviewed revenues and market capitalization of each company, as well as available data, to determine whether it would be appropriate to include the company in the group.
-The Industry Peer Group companies are marked with an asterisk (\).
+In considering companies to be included in the Benchmark Peer Group, the Compensation Committee reviewed revenues and market capitalization of each company, as well as available industry segment and performance data, to determine whether it would be appropriate to include the company in the group.
+The Industry Peer Group companies are marked with an asterisk ().

 Baker Hughes Incorporated

 BorgWarner Inc.

 Cameron International Corporation

 Chicago Bridge & Iron Company N.V.

-Cooper Industries PLC
+Cooper Industries plc

 Cummins Inc.

 Dover Corporation

-Eaton Corporation
+Eaton Corporation plc

-Federal-Mogul Corporation

 Flowserve Corporation

 Foster Wheeler AG

 Halliburton Company

-Indersoll-Rand Co.
+Ingersoll-Rand Co.
 PLC

-Lennox International Inc. McDermott International, Inc.\ National Oilwell Varco, Inc.\ Noble Corporation\ Oceaneering International, Inc.\ Stanley Black & Decker, Inc. Tidewater Inc.\ The Timkin Company URS Corporation Weatherford International Ltd.\ The Williams Companies, Inc.
+Lennox International Inc.

+McDermott International, Inc. National Oilwell Varco, Inc. Noble Corporation Oceaneering International, Inc. Oil States International, Inc. Stanley Black & Decker, Inc. Tidewater Inc. The Timken Company URS Corporation Weatherford International Ltd. The Williams Companies, Inc. Worthington Industries, Inc.